The Mirror of Magic

 A History of Magic in the Western World

 Original Copyright date 1948

 Mirror of Magic is a comparative religion book.
 It starts with Mesopotamia and goes all the way to the 18th century.

 I’m one of those people that I make lots of notes whenever I’m reading a book.
-So, with this book, I’ve made seven pages of notes.
-In one of the notes that I made on Mesopotamia, it talks about how the Gods were always reminded of the misfortune of mortals.
-I did find it interesting that back in Mesopotamia, there is no moral distinction between good or bad, or light and dark, spiteful forces could live side by side with charitable ones.
-It was believed that man would have been prayed to chaos had he not employed the magical arts to protect him against evil influences.
+So, with this book, I’ve made like seven pages of notes.
+I made a note of, in Mesopotamia, when it talks about how the Gods were reminded of the misfortune of mortals.
+Back in Mesopotamia, there is no moral distinction between good or bad, or light and dark; spiteful forces could live side by side with charitable ones.
+It was believed that man would have prayed to chaos had he not employed the magical arts to protect him against evil influences.
 In this dualistic world, both evil and good, or light and dark are worshiped alike.

 I had always known in the back of my head that the Jewish faith had more than one Deity at one point in their history.
-This book explores that all of that some of the names of those duties.
-For me one of the most telling sentences is in the part of this book, on the Hebrew faith, is “they were preoccupied with the life to come after death — unknown to the old religion of Moses.
+This book explores all of that and some of the names of those deities.
+For me, one of the most telling sentences is; on the Hebrew faith, is “they were preoccupied with the life to come after death — unknown to the old religion of Moses.
 They longed for the establishment of a heavenly Kingdom that would mark the end of their hopeless struggle.”

 The chapter in witchcraft I found interesting.
-There are different parts of transcripts from trials; there are various things written in court papers that are presented in this book; I don’t remember seeing or reading anyplace else.
-It’s one of the longer chapters in the book, but it’s informative about history.
+There are different parts of transcripts from trials; there are various things written in court papers this book presents.
+I don’t remember seeing or reading anyplace else.
+It’s one of the longer chapters in the book, but it’s informative about history not about the practice.

 About the Author: